 We can end up using the symbols to hurt God and hurt each other even more.
 This is seen when one kisses the crucifix in order to take an oath when in reality, one would have lied.
 Another example of this is using images of saints on każin t-shirts and the doing exactly the opposite of what that saint did, blaspheming all throughout that saint’s feast.
 To mature in our faith, we cannot merely stop at symbols with indifference.
 Rather, we need to sincerely ask ourselves what they mean to us and discern what we need to change to be consistent with what we believe.

-I sincerely hope that the politicians who seemed outraged at the planned removal of crucifixes were outraged as a direct result of their unshakeable faith and strong relationship with God.
+I sincerely hope that the politicians who seemed outraged at the planned removal of crucifixes in public places were outraged as a direct result of their unshakeable faith and strong relationship with God.

 “I want the crucifix in public to remind me to love those whom society deems unlovable”